About Mickey Beyer-Clausen

 Over the past 20 years, Danish-born, New York-based serial entrepreneur and philanthropist Mickey Beyer-Clausen has established a solid track record of innovation, creation, and execution.
 In the ’90s, he was one of the first to launch successful Internet businesses and today he's building companies around innovations that improve the human or planetary condition.
 His output includes six sustainable businesses in the technology sector and one foundation.

-Mickey is also the Co-founder and CEO of Timeshifter - a spinoff of Mental Workout, offering a whole new way to speed up your body clock adaptation to a new time zone, using the latest research in sleep and circadian neuroscience.
+Mickey is also the Co-founder and CEO of Timeshifter - a spinoff of Mental Workout, offering a whole new way to adjust to a new time zone and increase your energy level while traveling, using the latest research in sleep and circadian neuroscience.

 Prior to founding Mental Workout and Timeshifter, Mickey co-founded two of the most versatile domain name services in the world, Speednames and Ascio Technologies, as well as Trunk Archive, a full service image licensing agency representing the most engaging and sought after photographers.
 These companies have all been acquired.